andrewBushong/andrewBushong.github.io/essays/smartquestions.md

 ## The Benefits of Informed Questions

 When a question is considered to be informed, it goes beyond just requesting information.
 An informed question should be formed in a way that shows others that the asker has put their own effort into understanding and trying to fix the problem.
-That important aspect of a question will signal to others that you value the answers that you recieve.
+That important aspect of a question will signal to others that you value the answers that you receive.

 Given that effort is put into the problem beforehand, an informed question should be specific.
 The question should outline exactly what the problem is, what has been attempted, and where the confusion is still at.
 Specificity helps to make questions easier to answer and also prevents the parties from wasting time clarifying details.

-These properties of questions can help people to recieve *helpful* answers in a timely and non-stressful manner.
+These properties of questions can help people to receive *helpful* answers in a timely and non-stressful manner.

 Here is an example of an informed question: